BlenderCN-Org/VisibleHuman3D/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The project is divided in two main categories, the firs one is the generation of the 3D model and the second one is the generation of the simulation.
+The former is implemented by using Python and the later by using C#.

-### Dependencies
+### Python Dependencies

 The project has the following required dependencies: